DerekLake/VariantValet/README_pipeline_overview_draft.md

 ## Contact

-If you have any questions or run into any issues, please feel free to contact us.
+If you have any questions or run into any issues, please feel free to contact us at dpl65@nau.edu